 - And most amazing of all, my heart beat was normal ~ no more palpitations or pain

 - No more middle-of-the-night chest explosions waking me up

 - No more sweating and insomnia

 I couldn’t believe it.
-Soon, I noticed my workouts were better, my heart felt stronger, and there was nothing better than waking up on a Saturday morning without a hangover.
+A few weeks later, I noticed my workouts were better, my heart felt stronger, and there was nothing better than waking up on a Saturday morning without a hangover.
 Truly nothing.

-This decision, which began as a curiosity driven experiment has taken me down a path of unending self-discovery and growth.
+This decision to completely change my relationship with alcohol, which began as a curiosity-driven experiment, has taken me down a path of unending self-discovery and growth.

 My coaching is integrated with my professional training in cognitive behavioral therapy and my lifelong passion for spiritual teachings and practices.
-I am passionate about sharing this knowledge, tools, and my own personal approach with others who are venturing down their own path back to themselves after many years of being led astray by alcohol.
+I am passionate about sharing these bits of knowledge, tools, and my own personal approach with others who are venturing down their own path back to themselves after many years of being led astray by alcohol.

 I invite you to explore my site, see what I can offer you as a coach, and take a look at my blog posts where I will share my ongoing learning and experiences on this new path.